-Other important organizational structures include the representatives of artisanal fishermen: 4 associations in Brazil, 3 in Colombia and 7 in Peru (Table 9).
-No registered associations were found in Ecuador, which will be validated during the implementation of the project in the field.
+Other important organizational structures include the representatives of artisanal fishermen: 7 private community associations in Brazil, 3 in Colombia and 7 in Peru (Table 9).
+No registered associations were found in Ecuador.
 It is important to mention that there are many groups associated with agricultural, fishing and productive activities; however, this information needs to be specified and validated in the field during the implementation of the project.